Uncle Tom's Cabaña: Reception

-Upon it's original release, The Film Daily wrote, "A modern version of the old tale, it is a real seller."
+Upon its original release, The Film Daily wrote "A modern version of the old tale, it is a real seller."
 Motion Picture Herald described it as "a modern version with the emphasis on swing," and Motion Picture Exhibitor said, "This will appeal, especially to kids."

 During the cartoon's 1954 re-issue, the African-American weekly Pittsburgh Courier published an editorial titled "Uncle Tom's Cabana Outrages Negro Audiences: What Price Brotherhood If Movies Play Up Handkerchief Heads?"
 The editorial called the cartoon "a base stereotype and an insult to Negroes", saying, "Even though there has been a general loosening of the Production Code in order to hype the box office, there is no reason why Negroes should continue to be ridiculed and jeered at in motion pictures.
 This medium reaches all levels of mentalities and feeds the flames of prejudice by projecting such canards as Uncle Tom's Cabana...
 Showing this insult during Brotherhood Week was a kick in the teeth to a fine effort to wipe out prejudice in America.
 With the world in ferment, Uncle Tom's Cabana set the movies back ten years."

-In his 1996 book Tex Avery: The MGM Years, John Canemaker critisized the short saying: "In Uncle Tom’s Cabana a black man is the title character, but he is designed in a particularly gross caricature of an African-American with thick lips taking up the lower half of his face.
+In his 1996 book Tex Avery: The MGM Years, John Canemaker criticized the short saying: "In Uncle Tom’s Cabana a black man is the title character, but he is designed in a particularly gross caricature of an African-American with thick lips taking up the lower half of his face.
 Uncle Tom is amiable and slow, not too bright, poor, elderly (and therefore sexless).
 Remus-like, he is a dreamer and a fabricator of tall tales for children.
 (Disney’s feature Song of the South was released the year before)."
 He also criticizes the ending by saying: "That a black man could best a white one... was a conclusion that would not be allowed to stand.
 In the final scene, Tom is killed by lightning as a punishment for lying about his past, and his exit floating to heaven [is] less than dignified as his large bare ass leads the way."

-Cesnsorship and Availability
+Censorship and Availability

 Uncle Tom's Cabaña, along with Half-Pint Pygmy, are banned from television airings in the United States due to ethnic stereotyping of African-Americans.

 The only official home media release of both Uncle Tom's Cabaña and Half-Pint Pygmy was on The Compleat Tex Avery laserdisc boxset from MGM/UA Home Video in 1993.
-As of 2025, Uncle Tom's Cabaña is one of five Tex Avery MGM cartoons not included on the Tex Avery Screwball Classics Blu-Ray and DVD sets from the Warner Archive Collection: along with Henpecked Hoboes, Half-Pint Pygmy, Lucky Ducky and Droopy's Good Deed.
+As of 2025, Uncle Tom's Cabaña is one of five Tex Avery MGM cartoons not included on the Tex Avery Screwball Classics Blu-ray and DVD sets from the Warner Archive Collection: along with Henpecked Hoboes, Half-Pint Pygmy, Lucky Ducky and Cat's Meow.